How To Download YouTube Playlist Using Python

 ยท

-YouTube is the world's largest video-sharing platform with millions of videos uploaded every day.
-Many times you come across a playlist of videos on YouTube that you want to watch offline or save for future reference.
-However, downloading a single video from YouTube is easy, but when it comes to downloading an entire playlist, it can be a daunting task.
-In such cases, automating the process using Python can save a lot of time and effort.
+YouTube is the world's largest video-sharing platform with millions of videos uploaded daily.
+You often come across a playlist of videos on YouTube that you want to watch offline or save for future reference.
+However, downloading a single video from YouTube is easy, but when it comes to downloading an entire playlist, can be a daunting task.
+In such cases, automating the process using Python can save time and effort.

 In this tutorial, you will be using the Pytube library in Python to download entire YouTube playlists in various resolutions, including the high-quality 2160p resolution.
 Pytube is a lightweight library that allows easy access to YouTube videos and metadata.
 With Pytube, we can easily extract video URLs, download videos, and even extract audio from videos.
 So, let's dive into the tutorial and learn how to download a YouTube playlist using Python.